Instructor Resources

 I hope you will find that this book is as meaningful to your students as it is to the students at Linn-Benton Community College.
 With this organizational structure, the opportunity to contribute, and the incorporated visual tools, students are highly engaged.
 And they are grappling with and mastering the very complex aspects of difference, privilege and oppression and its interactions with families in the U.S.

-This book includes openly licensed course materials, also known as open course packs, for future educators to review, use, and adapt to their own teaching.
-An open course pack is an aligned and accessible set of openly licensed course materials that fully integrate with the open textbook.
+This book includes openly licensed course materials that fully integrate with the open textbook.
 Anyone can retain, revise, remix, reuse, and redistribute them.
-Best of all, future instructors can build on existing learning pathways that are fully aligned with textbook learning outcomes and content.
+Best of all, future instructors can build on existing learning pathways that are aligned with textbook and chapter learning outcomes.

-Oregon instructors designed each course pack in consultation with an instructional designer and, in most cases, revised each course pack based on feedback from Oregon students and an advisory board of workforce members.
-In each course pack, you will find a complete course map, an instructor guide, and ancillary materials including assignment prompts, rubrics, and suggested activities.
+- Contemporary Families in the U.S. Instructor Course Packs: A collection of aligned and accessible course materials shared by pilot instructors teaching at multiple Oregon institutions.
+Instructors designed each course pack with an equity lens in consultation with an instructional designer.
+In most cases, each course pack was revised with feedback from Oregon students and an advisory board of workforce members.
+Each course pack includes a complete course map, an instructor guide, and ancillary materials including weekly assignment prompts, rubrics, and suggested activities.

 Last Update